An Ear Full of Trouble

 Kids and ear infections—it’s a pairing as familiar as cookies and milk.
 Ear infections are the most common reason for bringing a child to the doctor.
 In fact, 3 out of 4 children will have had at least one ear infection by the time they’re 3 years old.

 The scientific name for an ear infection is otitis media.
-It’s an of the middle ear, which is located just behind the eardrum.
+It’s an A protective response of the body, usually to infection or injury, that can cause redness and swelling. of the middle ear, which is located just behind the eardrum.
 It’s usually caused by bacteria.
 Ear infections often appear after a cold or other upper airway infection, which can allow bacteria to grow in the middle ear.
 Fluid may build up behind the eardrum and cause severe ear pain.
-Other signs and symptoms can include fever and temporary loss.
+Other signs and symptoms can include fever and temporary The sense by which sound is perceived; the capacity to hear. loss.

-Children are especially at risk for ear infections, partly because a tube to the ear—called the —is less well developed in kids than in adults.
+Children are especially at risk for ear infections, partly because a tube to the ear—called the A small passageway that connects the middle ear to the upper part of the throat.—is less well developed in kids than in adults.
 This can make it harder for fluid to drain out and for normal air to get in.

 To diagnose an ear infection, your doctor may use a lighted instrument called an otoscope to look at the eardrum.
 If it’s red and swollen, your child may get a prescription for bacteria-killing drugs called antibiotics.
 Most kids start to feel better after just a day of treatment.
 Even so, antibiotics must be taken exactly as directed, usually for 10 days, to keep the infection from coming back.